cf-tme/connect_2022_labs/_build/html/_sources/lab3.md.txt

 cd functions
 ```

-Here there is a file *_middleware.ts* this file is the Workers function that will execute on ever request to the `/` or `root` page.
+Here there is a file *_middleware.ts* this file is the Workers function that will execute on every request to the `/` or `root` page.

 Open the *_middleware.ts* file in your favorite text editor.
 ```{admonition} Text Editor